worden341/pgchronos/README.txt

-pgchronos are sql functions and operators for Postgresql for performing union, intersection, and difference operations on sets of tsrange and tstzrange types.
+pgchronos are sql functions and operators for Postgresql for performing union, intersection, and difference operations on sets of daterange and tstzrange types.

 As an example of a difference operation, imagine a hotel where frequent customers can earn special member rates during most of the year, excluding holiday weeks.